angelthedog/YoutubeVideoUpload/README.md

-# YouTube-like Web Application
+# YouTube Upload Web Application

-This is a web application that provides a YouTube-like experience, allowing users to log in with their Google accounts and upload videos to their YouTube channels.
+This is a web application that provides a YouTube Upload experience, allowing users to log in with their Google accounts and upload videos to their YouTube channels.

 ## Features